Frequently Asked Questions

 How Do I Navigate Drop-Off and Pick-Up at the School?

 Please always enter the driveway with patience and caution; we want to keep our children safe!
 Navigating the “car line” can seem tricky, but if you keep a few rules in mind, it usually doesn’t take more than 15 minutes to get through.

 - First of all, never leave your car unattended in any lane of the drive.

 - The left lane is for cars to pass and move out of the drive.
 DO NOT ever pick up or drop off your children from the left lane.
 It is very dangerous and disrupts the flow of traffic.

 - Keep the flow of traffic moving in the “car line.”
 Do not cause other cars to have to go around you!

-- PM Preschool and Optional Kindergarten students are dismissed at 3:00pm before the K-8 students.
-These parents/guardians drive directly to the front of the school to pick up their students.
-All other parents/drivers should wait until these students are picked up before driving/waiting in front of the school.
+- PM Preschool and Optional Kindergarten students are dismissed at 3:00 p.m. before the K-8 students.
+These parents or guardians should drive directly to the front of the school to pick up their students.
+All other drivers should wait until these students are picked up before driving/waiting in front of the school.